Winning Cases Since 2009

 Making the decision to get a divorce when children are involved can make the process quite complicated.
-Unless you and your spouse have already come to a mutual agreement about who will have custody or how you will share time, you will need to hire an attorney to make sure your best interests are protected.
-Here at Hedayati Law Group P.C., our Long Island divorce lawyers have years of experience resolving child custody disputes.
+Unless you and your spouse have already come to a mutual agreement about who will have custody or how you will share time, you will need to hire an attorney to make sure your child's best interests are protected.

 Why Hire Our Child Custody Attorneys in long island?

-Whether you are involved in a complicated divorce or paternity case, our child custody attorneys in Long Island can provide the honest representation you need.
+Whether you are involved in a complex divorce or paternity case, our child custody attorneys in Long Island can provide the honest representation you need.
 We can help you protect your child’s future and your custody and visitation rights.

-- 150+ years’ combined experience on your side
+- 150+ years’ combined family law experience on your side

 - Strong client testimonials and peer reviews

 - Lead attorney included in Super Lawyers® Rising Stars three years in a row

 - Competitive rates & a free consultation